Table of Contents

 - Highly secure and scalable

-- Comes with an admin panel and ORM
+- Includes an admin panel and ORM

-- Great for complex, data-driven applications
+- Ideal for complex, data-driven applications

 Spring Boot (for Java)